RimoAccelerator/KST48/README.md

 # Requirements
 Python 3

 Numpy
 (KST48 is written with Numpy 1.19.3.
-However, it only ultilizes the most basic features of Python and Numpy, and should be compatible with any popular versions)G
+However, it only ultilizes the most basic features of Python and Numpy, and should be compatible with any popular versions)

-A quantum chemical program (currently supported are Gaussian and ORCA)
+A quantum chemical program (currently supported are Gaussian, BAGEL and ORCA)

 # Usage
 1. Put kst48.py in any folder you want, together with a folder names JOBS.
 The task jobs will be placed here.